The Three Comings of the Lord

 All Rights Reserved.

-Father Hanly’s homily for 1st Sunday of Advent, Year C, was delivered on 29th November 2009.
+Father Hanly’s sermon for First Sunday of Advent, Year C, was delivered on 29th November 2009.

 If you would like to use our transcript of this sermon (updated 2018), please contact us at email@example.com for permission.